Icinga/ansible-collection-icinga/doc/features/feature-perfdata.md

-## Perfdata
+## PerfdataWriter

-To enable the feature InfluxDb use the following block in the variable `icinga2_features`.
+To enable the feature perfdata use the following block in the variable `icinga2_features`.

 **INFO** For detailed information and instructions see the Icinga 2 Docs.
 [Feature PerfdataWriter](https://icinga.com/docs/icinga-2/latest/doc/09-object-types/#perfdatabwriter)